rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ./skclib_untar.sh

-Edit skc_library.conf and Update the IP address for CMS/AAS/SCS/KBS services deployed on CSP VM
+Edit skc_library.conf and Update the IP address for CMS/AAS/KBS services deployed on Enterprise VM

+Also update the IP Address for CS Service deployed in CSP VM

 Update the Hostname of the Enterprise VM where KBS is deployed